Viviana A. Zelizer

 How Do Economic Activities Affect The Meaning Of Interpersonal Relations?

 How do interpersonal connections enter into the production, distribution, consumption, and transfer of economic value?
 My work highlights situations in which the relationship between economic activity and personal life is changing or in dispute.
 I explore how Americans came to treat life insurance as morally acceptable and prudent in Morals and Markets, and how children came to be seen as emotionally central just as their economic contributions to family life declined in Pricing the Priceless Child.
-We like to think of money and emotion as separate realms, but in my most recent work, The Purchase of Intimacy, I argue that the two realms intertwine in the most fundamental ways.
-Our private worlds overflow with prices, exchanges, and forms of instrumental reasoning.
-Economic activity plays a key role in the way we express the value of those who are near and dear.
+We like to think of money and intimacy as separate domains and worry that money turns our personal life into a calculating market.
+In The Social Meaning of Money and The Purchase of Intimacy, I challenge those views showing how all of us use money and more generally, economic activity to create, maintain, and renegotiate important intimate ties without necessarily damaging them.
+Far from corrupting intimacy, people regularly sustain their intimate ties with economic transactions.

 The Purchase of Intimacy, Princeton, N.J.: Princeton University Press, 2005.

 Economic Lives: How Culture Shapes the Economy.
-Princeton: Princeton University Press, forthcoming, 2010.
+Princeton: Princeton University Press, 2010.

 “Caring Everywhere.”
 In Rhacel Parreñas and Eileen Boris and, editors, Intimate Labors: Cultures, Technologies, and the Politics of Care.
 Stanford University Press, 2010, pp. 267-279.